ariedel/RV/README.md

 ######################################
 Point 1:

-Main operation of find_rv.radial_velocity involves:
+Main operation of find_rv_outliers.radial_velocity involves:
 1. Constructing a new wavelength array based on the overlap between the two spectra, at 10x input resolution
 2. Interpolating both input datasets onto that wavelength array
 3. In a loop for N monte carlo tries: